Congratulations on the purchase of your new spa.

 If the delivery team arrives, and the spa cannot be put into place as described above, the delivery team will discuss options with you that may incur extra charges.

-Deliveries to areas outside of the metropolitan areas may be completed by general carriers who will only deliver your spa to the kerb.
+Deliveries to areas outside of the metropolitan areas may be charged an additional fee and be completed by general carriers who will only deliver your spa to the kerb.
 If this is the case with your delivery, you will be responsible for arranging to have the spa moved into position.

 |Note: To avoid disappointment at the time of delivery, please read the following